 This belief that sprinting long distance, A LOT, is not just seen in athletics but across a majority sports , ranging from individual sports like tennis to team sports like rugby and football.

-So the question is….
 Is this thought process correct?

 They never transitioned to front side mechanics, think high knee lift up front and spending less time on the ground, soon enough in the race in order to produce the BIG forces down into the ground that are needed during running at top speeds.

-We have two athletes and each is a hill.
+An analogy that I like to use, that I stole from Joe Defranco, is the Bowling ball.
+We have two athletes and each is on a hill.
 Imagine that the athlete with the better acceleration phase has a steep gradient, say 70 degrees, and the athlete with the poor acceleration phase has a smaller gradient of 20 degrees.
 We then take a bowling ball and roll it down both gradients.
 Which one is going to get to the bottom faster and first?
 Well it will be the one with the greater gradient/ acceleration phase.
 Now which ball will roll the furthest?
 The one with the greater gradient/acceleration will.
 Meaning the guy with the greater acceleration will maintain better top speeds, slowing down less, before hitting the end of the 100m race than the guy with the poor acceleration phase.

 I hope this cleared up some of the issues with focusing mostly on speed endurance and why we should also be focusing on acceleration.